Q&A With Piccolina Artist Shreya Gupta: Introducing Our New Kamala Harris Trailblazer Tee

 It's a quality I admire because it requires a certain amount of courage and risk.
 And many trailblazers in history have proven to be very inspirational and important figures.
 Kamala Harris is absolutely one of them, and I look forward to seeing her continued achievements.

 Looking for additional resources to teach your kids about our new VP?
-Check out our roundup of children's books on Kamala Harris here!
+Check out our roundup of children's books on Kamala Harris here and our FREE coloring page download here!!